 - If you are currently retired, what are your liquidity needs?
 Liquidity needs are spending requirements from a portfolio.
 Capital to fulfill those regular, anticipated withdrawals are ideally funded by more liquid investments.
 This is because more liquid assets, such as money market funds, can be sold more quickly and with less price impact than those of illiquid assets.
 It helps to have an appropriate level of liquid versus illiquid assets because each have their own advantages and disadvantages.

 - How many dependents do you have?
 As we all know children are expensive!
-The average cost to raise a child from birth to age 17 is $233,610 in a married two-parent middle income family with two children, according to the S. Department of Agriculture’s 2017 report.
+US News & World Report quotes that the price of one child is more than $230,000.
 Setting up accounts to help assist with medical (HSA accounts) and educational (529 plans) expenses is generally a good idea – we’ll confirm once we put together your specific plan.

 - What are your special circumstances?
 For example, oftentimes a business owner may have a majority of his or her assets tied up in the business so it may be vital to look for ways to lower this risk and diversify.
 As I mentioned earlier, a financial plan must be personalized and address these unique circumstances for it to work.